|SIYE Time:14:34 on 19th March 2018|

 Sirius sighed.
 “I’ll go get Harry.”

 Taking the Floo back to Longbottom Manor, he smiled as he spotted his godson enjoying a spirited game of Exploding Snap with Neville.
 Augusta was sipping her tea as she observed their antics.
-Anna was pouring over one of the esoteric texts on Numerology and Arithmancy he had found in the library at Grimmauld Place.
+Anna was poring over one of the esoteric texts on Numerology and Arithmancy he had found in the library at Grimmauld Place.

 “Harry,” he began.
 “I’m sorry to interrupt your game, but Professor Dumbledore is requesting I take you to Hogwarts.”